 California voters passed the California Drought, Water, Parks, Climate, Coastal Protection, and Outdoor Access for All Act of 2018 (Proposition 68) on June 5, 2018.
-Proposition 68 authorized the Legislature to appropriate \$37 million to the California Natural Resources Agency (the "State") for competitive grants that protect, restore, and enhance California's cultural, community and natural resources.
-This resulted in the Cultural, Community and Natural Resources ("CCNR") Grant Program.
-It is the intent of the people of California that projects funded by Proposition 68, including the CCNR Grant Program, result in public benefits addressing the most critical statewide needs and priorities for public funding.
+Proposition 68 authorized the Legislature to appropriate \$18.5 million to the California Natural Resources Agency (the "State") for competitive grants for multibenefit green infrastructure investments in or benefiting disadvantaged or severely disadvantaged communities.
+This resulted in the Green Infrastructure (GI) Grant Program.
+It is the intent of the people of California that projects funded by Proposition 68, including the GI Grant Program, result in public benefits addressing the most critical statewide needs and priorities for public funding.

-Maximum Awards
+Minimum and Maximum Awards